briancain/CoolStoryCoBruh/README.md

 Now get in there and save some heroes, soldier!

+## What is this??

+This repository hosts the code of a game jam game developed for Cartoon Network for its new IP OK-KO in 2016.

 ## How to play

 Press Space bar to skip the title screen